 - You can make gram flour from dried chickpeas, which are readily available from most supermarkets, using a very good food processor but be sure your food processor is strong enough to blitz the chickpeas, as they are very hard, like little pellets.
 And my processor didn't survive.

 - Be creative with the herbs and spices used and the quantities if you like stronger flavours.
-For example chilli flakes will give heat, or smoked paprika.
+For example, chilli flakes will give it heat, or smoked paprika.
 I have also used a little lime juice in my batter.
 And the last batch I added a teaspoon of yellow curry powder so I added this to the ingredients.
 Once you have made the recipe go with your own individual palette and make the recipe yours.

 Below is a nutrition table on gram flour, rounded up or down to the nearest full digit: Fibre 12.2g, on chart 12g.
 Figures are from the last packet I used.
 Gram flour is high in protein and rich in fibre, iron, potassium, zinc, magnesium, folate and thiamin.
-Gram flour is a healthy alternative flour as it dose not contain gluten.
+Gram flour is a healthy alternative flour as it does not contain gluten.
 Gram flour is also known as chickpea flour and more commonly known as besan.
-It is a stable in Indian diets.
+It is a staple in Indian diets.

 |Serving size: 100|